AbraaoMota/favouriteLanguage/README.md

   - Go to Control Panel -> Find the setting labelled 'Edit the system environment variables'
   - Click 'Environment Variables'
   - Add a New User Variable called 'SSL_CERT_FILE' with value 'C:\RailsInstaller\cacert.pem` (As opposed to setting as in the tutorial as this will leave it as a permanent variable)

-### TODO

-- Fix weird rake gem cleanup bug when running cucumber on its own. `bundle exec cucumber` doesn't suffer from the same issue. -> Maybe an import in env.rb?